vgvassilev/clad/docs/userDocs/source/user/UsingClad.rst

 You may want to skim some sections on the first read.

 In case you haven't installed Clad already, then please do before proceeding with this guide.
-Visit :doc:`Clad installation and usage <InstallationAndUsage>` to know more about installing clad.
+Visit :doc:`Installation and usage <InstallationAndUsage>` to know more about installing clad.

 Let's get started.